cogent3/cogent3/doc/examples/codon_models.rst

     >>> rate_lf.optimise(**optimiser_args)
     >>> tables = rate_lf.getStatistics(with_titles=True)
     >>> for table in tables:
-    ...     if 'bin' in table.Title:
+    ...     if 'bin' in table.title:
     ...         print table
     bin params
     ====================